TRaSH-Guides/Guides/docs/Downloaders/Deluge/Basic-Setup.md

 ## Plugins

 Finally, you will want to enable some plugins.
-There are plenty of plugins on the Deluge community forums to browse once you are familiar with the client, but for the time being we will only be covering the `WebUI` and `Label` plugins to get started.
+There are plenty of plugins on the Deluge community forums to browse once you are familiar with the client, but for the time being, we will only be covering the `WebUI` and `Label` plugins to get started.

 ![!Plugin Settings](images/Deluge-plugin-settings.png)